 This easy crock pot Irish beef stew has a flavorful broth and chunky root vegetables making it the ultimate comfort food.
 The best part?
 It's thrown together with hearty vegetables and tender chunks of beef and left alone for hours to meld into a delicious stew!

 The secret to a good beef stew is using beer!
-Yes, you heard that correctly beer and other alcohol can be used in cooking.
-The beer in this recipe enhances the flavors and it's also used to tenderize meat in marinades or concentrate flavor when simmered down into sauces.
+The beer in this recipe enhances the flavors and tenderizes the meat.
 Use what you have on hand but I will typically use a Guinness beer or a brown ale.
+If you enjoy this hearty stew, you'll love my British Style Steak and Onion Pie, featuring tender beef cooked with onions in a rich gravy.

 - Stew meat.
 Beef chuck, top round or beef stew meat.